Genealogy-valued Feller diffusion: Concepts and main results

 (ii) Next we turn to the operator $\Omega^{\uparrow,+,t}_{V, \mathrm{imm},t}$.
 Here we note that the immigration operator acts at time $t$ only on the mass in the mark $t$, however the mark determines the distances.
 The operator $\Omega^{\uparrow,+,t}_{V,\mathrm{imm}, t}$ is time-inhomogeneous and induces an inflow of total mass at rate $b$ which has type ``$t$'' at time $t$.
 Since most of the colors have died out by time $t+\ve$ and only finitely many survive for a longer time, the measure $\nu(U \times \cdot)$ is atomic and has only the current time $t$ as a condensation point.
 Here an issue is to ``decide'' about the genealogical relationship of the \emph{new incoming individual} to the \emph{current population}.
 By our convention the new individuals coming in at time $t$ have distance $2(t-s)$ to those carrying the mark $s$.

-The assertion of the following lemma is a consequence of \eqref{e1116} and a construction and calculation that we carry out in its proof in Section~\ref{ss.pr.th1061} where we show that a process satisfying our description exists. \begin{lemma} For any process satisfying our description the following limit exists (recall \eqref{e2636} for $g$):
+The assertion of the following lemma is a consequence of \eqref{e1116} and a construction and calculation that we carry out in its proof in Section~\ref{ss.pr.th1061} where we show that a process satisfying our description exists. \begin{lemma} For any process satisfying our description in the beginning of point (1) the following limit exists (recall \eqref{e2636} for $g$):

 and more precisely we have for $g$ satisfying \eqref{e2636} and $t>s$

 With this notation we have

 \end{lemma}